Import Duty From Mexico to US in 2026: Rates by Product

 Where should a merchant look up the exact Mexico duty rate?

-Start with the SKU’s HTS classification in the USITC HTS.
-Then evaluate whether USMCA preferential treatment applies and whether any additional tariff layer or special measure applies.
+Start with the SKU’s HTS classification in the USITC HTS[3].
+Then evaluate whether USMCA preferential treatment applies, whether the Mexico additional-duty rules apply, and whether any Section 232 or other special measure applies.
 For operational planning, keep those assumptions in the same system that stores product cost and selling price.

 How often should I refresh Mexico duty assumptions?

 Refresh them whenever you change suppliers, materials, manufacturing location, or classification, and whenever tariff policy changes.
 At minimum, review high-margin or high-volume imported SKUs periodically because small duty changes can materially affect profit.
-Use current HTS and CBP guidance as the source of truth: USITC HTS, CBP determining duty rates.
+Use current HTS and CBP guidance as the source of truth: USITC HTS[3], CBP determining duty rates[4], CBP IEEPA FAQ[7].

 Disclaimer